OpenResourceManager/core/re-write-log.md

 ### Development
 * Using Dingo API framework.
 Makes development easier and faster.
 * Using  OpenAPI (FKA: Swagger) for API documentation.
-[The standard for API documentation.](http://swagger.io/introducing-the-open-api-initiative/)
+[The open standard for API documentation.](http://swagger.io/introducing-the-open-api-initiative/)
 * PHPUnit tests.
 Finally got this going!
     * All API routes are tested in CI.
 * Moved to Laravel 5.3